influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

    - `storage_compactions_queued`
    - `storage_compactions_total`

-- Add the following metrics when data fails to be added to the replication queue:
+- Add the following metrics tracking when data fails to be added to the replication queue:
    - `PointsFailedToQueue`
    - `BytesFailedToQueue`